www.LinuxHowtos.org

 - .lilypond end

 By the transformation process of lilypond parts into EPS files, there are many files generated.
 By default, these files are regarded as temporary files and as such stored in a temporary directory.
-This process can be changed by command line options.Command Line Options for Directories
+This process can be changed by comman-line options.Comman-line options for directories

 Mode ly2eps

-This mode is the default.
-It can also be chosen by the option --ly2eps.
-In this mode, the .ly files are transformed by the lilypond program into many files of different formats, including eps files, using- $ lilypond --ps -dbackend=eps -dgs-load-fonts --output=file-name
+In earlier time, this mode was the default.
+But now it does not work any more, so accept the new default pdf2eps.
+For testing, this mode can also be chosen by the glilypond option --ly2eps.
+In this mode, the .ly files are transformed by the lilypond program into many files of different formats, including eps files, using- $~lilypond --ps -dbackend=eps -dgs-load-fonts --output=fil-name

-The new groff(7) structure generated by glilypond is either- 1)
+The new structure generated by glilypond is either- 1)

-- sent to standard output and can there be saved into a file or piped into groff(1) or groffer(1) or
+- sent to standard output and can there be saved into a file or piped into or

 - 2)